ouhabmoh/Product-management-API/README.md

 # Product Management API

-Welcome to the Product Management API, a powerful tool for managing products and categories.
-This API allows you to perform various operations related to product management, including creating, updating, and retrieving product and category information.
+Welcome to the Product Management API for managing products and categories.
+This API allows you to perform various operations related to product management, including creating, updating, and retrieving product, purchases, users and category information.

 ## Table of Contents